DarrenF-1/Rowe_CCC_Commented_Disassembly/README.md

 ### Emulator

 A sub-project to help support the commented disassembly is the creation of an emulator.
 It uses a public-domain 6502 CPU emulator (Fake6502 CPU emulator core v1.1, by Mike Chambers, as found here: ~~http://rubbermallet.org/fake6502.c~~ LINK ROT.
 Archive.org snapshot here:  https://web.archive.org/web/20260719060948/http://rubbermallet.org/fake6502.c) as the core of a CCC/jukebox emulator written by me that I am calling "rowem".
 It is currently very bare-bones, but functional.
 It boots up, allows service and programming modes, permits coining-up, and simulating playing selections, saves RAM between sessions, has a (text-based) display and the ability to monitor any selected page (256-bytes) of RAM during operation.
 This is a valuable tool to help build and verify understanding of the 6502 code function, especially variables and RAM use.
-It is also helpful for simulated testing of EPROM code modifications (see **ROM Hacking*** folder).
+It is also helpful for simulated testing of EPROM code modifications (see **ROM_hacking** folder).
 It could potentially be even more useful, if it had additional features such as breakpoints/watchpoints, live disassembly, register monitoring, etc.

 > EMULATOR PROJECT STATUS: rowem v0.2 has basic functionality and is released.
 Plenty of opportunity remains to add features and make improvements.